Information Box Group

 Facility Services initiated a five-year Campus Accessibility Action Plan in 2012 with the objective of improving accessibility on campus.
 A second phase of the CAAP was launched in 2018.
 The report focuses on building entrances, public washrooms, fire alarm systems, voice annunciation, drinking fountains, and braille signage in elevating devices.

-Facility Services created the Asset Management Plan in 2012 in response to the huge deferred maintenance backlog.
+Facility Services created the Asset Management Plan in response to the huge deferred maintenance backlog.
 This is a multi-year phased plan which focuses on the replacement of aging critical infrastructure in campus buildings including, but not limited to, building envelope (roof, doors and windows), HVAC systems, and electrical and fire safety systems.

 The Capital Plan is a subsidiary document guiding the growth of McMaster’s physical assets such as buildings, land, and infrastructure, on and off the main campus.
 It represents the University’s existing approved priorities and a number of additional projects (funded, partially funded, or unfunded) for capital investment over the five-year designated planning cycle.